sunny-chung/hello-http/README.md

 "Open Backup Directory", then go to one level upper.
 This is the content root directory.

 Clearing this directory would reset the application.

+## Performance

+Honestly, Hello HTTP is not yet performance-oriented.
+It relies on JVM, so it would demand a significant amount of memory (about 0.5 GB).
+But, it still outperforms many web apps.
+It performs very well on a Windows laptop with 8 GB RAM without a noticeable performance degrade of other applications.

 ## Planned